ZiCog/madgwick.js/README.md

 Sebastion Magwick's IMU and AHRS sensor fusion algorithms in JavaScript.

-This is MadgwickAHRS.c and MahonyAHRS.c taken from [url]http://www.x-io.co.uk/open-source-imu-and-ahrs-algorithms/[url] and hand translated to JavaScript.
+This is MadgwickAHRS.c and MahonyAHRS.c taken from X-IO Technologies [Open source IMU and AHRS algorithms](http://www.x-io.co.uk/open-source-imu-and-ahrs-algorithms/) and hand translated to JavaScript.

 Wrapped up in a THREE.js visualization of IMU motion.